Take a look at the GMAT scores required by the top universities:

 Is GMAT required for a Master’s in Finance?

-The requirement to have a GRE or GMAT score for a Master in Finance programme will depend on the university you choose.
+The requirement to have a GRE or GMAT for Master in Finance programme will depend on the university you choose.
 While some Business schools require you to have GMAT scores for admissions to the MiF programme, some don’t.

 For example, at Warwick Business School, there is no GMAT requirement for admission to the finance masters programme, though they do state that a score over 700 may strengthen your application.